 To mechanics like myself and others, crap can equate to the rusty, oily junk floating around in antifreeze and other liquids.
 The words crud and gunk have similar meaning.
 I suppose to a bean counter, it could represent something entirely different.

-Evidently this word’s now accepted in the medical community, because a Navage commercial on television called junk in someone’s nose exactly that.
+Evidently this word’s now accepted in the medical community, because a Navage commercial on television called mucus in someone’s nose exactly that.
 Personally, I find abortion offensive yet Microsoft Word must not.

 Semantics include more than single word interpretations.
 Phrases, sentences, and text have areas where semantics enter the picture.
 Two phrases used by semantics teachers for demonstration purposes are: last stop and final destination.
 They can mean the same thing, yet also have totally different interpretation for various people.